vorprogrammiert/vorprogrammiert/README.md

 # Hi there, I'm Sebastian

-I'm a **Chemical Laboratory Technician** with a passion for building things—both in the lab and in the code editor.
-My journey into tech started with data analysis and has evolved into a deep fascination with **Artificial Intelligence** (I'm currently experimenting with LangChain, DSPy, and Ollama).
+I'm a **Chemical Laboratory Technician** with a passion for coding.
+My journey into tech started with data analysis and has evolved into a deep fascination with **Artificial Intelligence**.

 Beyond AI, I'm also starting as **solo game developer**, handling everything from programming to creating the graphics, animations, and music.